-9.1.
-The set-up/dismantling of technical equipment and in particular the arrangement of the work places (control room, followspots, etc.) shall be positioned to comply, as far as possible, with the valid distancing regulations.
-9.2.
-If the control room is too small to comply with the valid distancing regulations, protective shields are to be installed or mouth and nose coverings are to be worn.
+- 9.1.
+The set-up/dismantling of technical equipment and in particular the arrangement of the work places (control room, followspots, etc.) shall be positioned to comply, as far as possible, with the valid distancing regulations. - 9.2.
+If the control room is too small to comply with the valid distancing regulations, protective shields are to be installed.
 Work spaces opposite each other are to be arranged in an offset pattern.

-9.3.
-Only those persons directly involved in working in the production areas shall be admitted during rehearsals and the event itself.
-9.4.
+- 9.3.
+Only those persons directly involved in working in the production areas shall be admitted during rehearsals and the event itself. - 9.4.
 Personal items, tools, PPE, radio devices, etc. are to be personalised and not passed on to third parties.